 You've heard a lot about commodity ETFs, but you need to really understand how they work before adding them to your portfolio.
-Don't worry, I get it, and I'm here to help.
-I've compiled the most frequently asked questions about commodity funds as well as a list of the available ETFs and ETNs on the current market.
+We've compiled the most frequently asked questions about commodity funds as well as a list of the available ETFs and ETNs on the current market.

 Most ETFs consist of equities relating to a particular market index, sector, or region.
 A normal ETF is a collection of securities determined by the criteria of the fund.
 However, a commodity ETF is a little different.